📊

 How This Tool Works

-Each question is scored based on how much it actually contributes to exam performance.
-Syllabus coverage, practice test scores, and mistake review are weighted most heavily — because research shows these are the biggest predictors of exam results.
+Each question is weighted based on how strongly it predicts real exam performance.
+Syllabus coverage, practice test scores, and mistake review carry the most weight — because research consistently shows these are the biggest drivers of results.
+Sleep and planning are included too, because they genuinely matter.

-The total score out of 100 tells you where you stand right now.
-More importantly, the suggestions tell you what to fix in the time you have left.
+The score out of 100 shows where you stand.
+The action list tells you exactly what to do with the time you have left.

 What the Scores Mean

-60–79: Good preparation but gaps remain.
-Prioritise weak areas.
+60–79: Good base but gaps remain.
+Prioritise weak areas now.

 40–59: Moderate risk.
-Increase intensity — especially practice tests.
+Increase practice test volume immediately.

-0–19: Critical stage.
-Focus on highest-weight topics first and start testing yourself now.
+0–19: Critical.
+Focus only on highest-weight topics and start testing yourself today.

 Study Tips